iZeaoGamer/PrisonEssential/README.md

 On this occasion because I no longer have a prison server.
 I make this plugin public for everyone.

+If you encounter Bugs do not forget to message me on Discord: DaRealAqua # 7047

 ### Plugin Perks:
 - RankUP System
 - Prestige System